Skip to main content

-- Your Bill of Lading, Booking number, or container number from the carrier.
+• A Bill of Lading (BOL), booking number, or container number from the carrier.

-You can see a complete list of supported SCACs in row 2 of the Carrier Data Matrix.
+• The carrier Standard Carrier Alpha Code (SCAC).
+You can see a complete list of supported SCACs in the carrier coverage matrix.

 Supported numbers

-- Master Bill of Lading from the carrier (recommended)
+1. Master Bill of Lading number from the carrier (recommended)

 Unsupported numbers